SolidLabResearch/miravi-a-linked-data-viewer/README.md

    ```bash
    npm run start:proxy
    ```
+4. Start a server which denies all cors header
+    ```bash
+    npm run start:badCors
+    ```

    This process must also be active throughout the tests.
-4. Finally, you can execute the tests by running
+5. Finally, you can execute the tests by running
    ```bash
    npm run test
    ```